Kali

 Dig deeper with Sebastian →

-All creation is the sport of my mad Mother Kali / By Her maya the three worlds are bewitched… it takes us, in fact, right into the heart of the paradox of life itself and helps us birth that bliss of nondual acceptance that is the Mother's essence.
+it takes us, in fact, right into the heart of the paradox of life itself and helps us birth that bliss of nondual acceptance that is the Mother’s essence and her gift of freedom to anyone brave enough to consent to being torn apart by her and in her.

 Dig deeper with Sebastian →

-Today the temple of Kali at the Kalighat in Calcutta is famous for its daily blood sacrifices; it is no doubt the bloodiest temple on earth… For to the Goddess is due the life blood of all creatures—since it
+Today the temple of Kali at the Kalighat in Calcutta is famous for its daily blood sacrifices; it is no doubt the bloodiest temple on earth.
+At the time of the great autumn pilgrimages to the annual festival of Durga or Kali (Durgapuja), some eight hundred goats are slaughtered in three days.

 Neumann, Erich, The Great Mother: An Analysis of the Archetype, 1955supporting